 It is also the title company’s responsibility to hold the money as a neutral third party and ensure a smooth transfer of funds to the different groups once the deal is closed.
 The money is usually kept in an escrow account and is disbursed only after assuring that the settlement is done.

 Closing the deal is perhaps the most crucial part of any actual state transaction.
 The title company must carry it out smoothly.
 Several important documents are required for the settlement, including the deed, tax certificate, and closing disclosure.
 The closing disclosure includes information about closing costs and monthly payments.
 It is provided to the buyer at least three days before the closing for review.
 It is also the title company’s job to pay off different parties once the deal is settled and make the transaction legal.

 Choosing a title company wisely is important, mainly because they can cost you anywhere between 2%-5% of your purchase price.
 Many factors can help you decide on a suitable title company, such as how long they have been in business and what clients they have served.
 You can also look at some technical aspects, such as how many claims they have had and their ratio of title claims to customers.
 These can give you clarity on which company to go with.

-Title company’s play a vital role in the final parts of a real estate transaction, such as surveying the title, insuring against claims, and disbursing funds.
-A title company’s importance cannot be underscored both on the buyer’s and seller’s sides, and so, it doesn’t hurt to know what a title company is and how it functions.
+Title companies play a vital role in the final parts of a real estate transaction, such as surveying the title, insuring against claims, and disbursing funds.
+A title company’s importance cannot be underscored both on the buyer’s and seller’s sides, and so, it doesn’t hurt to know what it is and how it functions.